There’s no shortage of ideas for spring break family fun in Louisiana.

 Creole Nature Trail, Lake Charles: This road trip offers plenty of opportunities to get out and stretch your legs.
 As you drive through Louisiana’s beautiful coastal wetlands, take advantage of pit stops for birding, fishing, hiking and shelling.
 Pack your camera, and encourage the kids to photograph the wildlife you see along the way.

-Alexandria Zoological Park, Alexandria: Find lions, tigers, bears and—oh my—so many other animals at this central Louisiana zoo.
+Alexandria Zoo, Alexandria: Find lions, tigers, bears and—oh my—so many other animals at this central Louisiana zoo.
 Be sure to venture through the Louisiana Habitat for exhibits on native species and underwater views of alligators.

 Sci-Port: Louisiana’s Science Center, Shreveport: Sneak a little science into your spring break.
 With lots of hands-on exhibits, a laser Space Dome Planetarium and an IMAX Dome Theatre, the little ones won’t even realize they’re learning while on vacation.